CVE-2025-59244: CWE-73: External Control of File Name or Path in Microsoft Windows 10 Version 1809

 Technical Analysis

 CVE-2025-59244 is a vulnerability classified under CWE-73 (External Control of File Name or Path) affecting Microsoft Windows 10 Version 1809 (build 10.0.17763.0).
-The issue resides in the Windows Core Shell component, where an attacker can externally control file names or paths used by the system.
-This manipulation enables spoofing attacks over a network, potentially deceiving users or automated processes by presenting falsified file paths or names.
-The vulnerability requires no privileges (PR:N) but does require user interaction (UI:R), such as opening a malicious file or link crafted by the attacker.
-The attack vector is network-based (AV:N), making it feasible for remote exploitation.
-The CVSS v3.1 base score is 6.5, indicating a medium severity level, with high impact on confidentiality but no impact on integrity or availability.
-The scope remains unchanged (S:U), meaning the vulnerability affects only the vulnerable component without extending to other system components.
-No known exploits have been reported in the wild, and no official patches have been published at the time of analysis.
-The vulnerability could be leveraged in social engineering or phishing campaigns to mislead users into executing malicious content or disclosing sensitive information by exploiting the spoofed file paths.
-This flaw highlights the importance of validating and sanitizing file paths and names within system components that interact with external inputs.
+The issue resides in the Windows Core Shell component, where an attacker can externally control file names or paths.
+This control enables an attacker to conduct spoofing attacks over a network, potentially misleading users or systems by presenting falsified file information.
+The vulnerability requires no privileges (PR:N) but does require user interaction (UI:R), such as opening or interacting with a crafted file or link.
+The attack vector is network-based (AV:N), making remote exploitation feasible without local access.
+The CVSS 3.1 base score is 6.5 (medium severity), reflecting high impact on confidentiality (C:H) but no impact on integrity (I:N) or availability (A:N).
+The scope remains unchanged (S:U), meaning the vulnerability affects only the vulnerable component.
+The exploitability is rated as functional (E:U), and remediation level is official (RL:O) with confirmed report confidence (RC:C).
+No patches or known exploits are currently available, indicating a window of exposure.
+The vulnerability could be leveraged to deceive users or systems into trusting malicious files or paths, potentially leading to data disclosure or further attacks.

 Potential Impact